ageaxe12/sandbox/interview/java-readMe.md

 * What is *immutability* ?
 * How can we write an **Immutable** class ?
 * Explain of the concept of **Marker Interface**.
+    - Serializable, Cloneable, and Remote.
 * Explain the concept of **Serialization**.
 * Explain how the keyword **transient** works.
-What fields would you mark as transient in a class ?
+What fields would you mark as transient in a class ? transient is a variables modifier used in serialization.
+At the time of serialization, if we don't want to save value of a particular variable in a file, then we use transient keyword.
+When JVM comes across transient keyword, it ignores original value of the variable and save default value of that variable data type.
-* Explain the concept behind the **Cloneable** interface and how does it work.
+* Explain the concept behind the **Cloneable** interface and how does it work?
+The Java.lang.Cloneable interface is a marker interface.
+It was introduced in JDK 1.0.
+There is a method clone() in the Object class.
+Cloneable interface is implemented by a class to make Object.clone() method valid thereby making field-for-field copy.
 * What is the output if we execute the following code:
 ```Java
 public class Constructors {